jackflips/Protest/README.md

 Security Model
 --------------
-Based on this paper: (http://ecee.colorado.edu/~ekeller/classes/fall2013_advsec/papers/tarzan_ccs02.pdf)
+Based on [this paper](http://ecee.colorado.edu/~ekeller/classes/fall2013_advsec/papers/tarzan_ccs02.pdf).
 The protocol is designed to preserve the anonymity of all peers in the network.
-Messages are sent along a random path (n=3) through the network with layered encryption.
+Messages are sent along a random path through the network with layered encryption, similar to tor.
 The final peer in the chain decrypts the plaintext and broadcasts it to all peers in the network.

 ![alt tag](http://i.imgur.com/x9irP5W.png)